MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 ---
 lab:
-    title: 'Lab: Configure Security and Compliance for teams and content '
+    title: 'Lab: Configure Security and Compliance for teams and content'
     module: 'Module 02: Implement Microsoft Teams Governance, Security and Compliance'
 ---